 You have to see this one to believe it.
-Ahead of its booth experience at the International Hotel, Motel + Restaurant Show, Steritech promoted its SleepEasy Thermal Chamber for bed bug elimination on the streets of New York City.
-Just outside the Javits Center where the conference was being held, Steritech unleashed a team of picketers (hired actors) protesting the slaughter of bed bugs.
-The group marched, chanted, held signs bearing phrases like “Bed Bugs Are People Too” and handed out fliers directing passersby to the brand’s booth.
-The stunt drew the attention of trade show attendees and media alike.
+Ahead of its booth experience at the International Hotel, Motel + Restaurant Show, Steritech promotes its SleepEasy Thermal Chamber for bed bug elimination on the streets of New York City.
+Just outside the Javits Center where the conference is held, Steritech unleashes a team of picketers (hired actors) protesting the slaughter of bed bugs.
+The group marches, chants, holds signs bearing phrases like “Bed Bugs Are People Too” and hands out fliers directing passersby to the brand’s booth.
+The stunt draws the attention of trade show attendees and media alike.

-The brand’s presence could be felt all through the streets of Orlando as Dalmatian and Poodle-costumed stilt walkers visited public areas, including restaurants and the lobbies of two conference hotels, the day before the launch.
-The performers handed out small invitations inviting consumers to the big reveal in between taking countless photos with them.
-The strategy ultimately helped IDEXX more than double the number of anticipated attendees present for the reveal.
+The brand’s presence is felt all through the streets of Orlando as Dalmatian and Poodle-costumed stilt walkers visit public areas, including restaurants and the lobbies of two conference hotels, the day before the launch.
+The performers hand out small invitations inviting consumers to the big reveal in between taking countless photos with them.
+The strategy ultimately helps IDEXX more than double the number of anticipated attendees present for the reveal.

 Standard conference experiences have their time and place, but sometimes it’s preliminary off-site experiences that bring a typical show or sponsorship activation to the next level—or eliminates the need for one at all.